phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 * [The GitHub repository for **Hyde**](https://github.com/phoenix-chronobiology/hyde){: target="_blank" }, the archive of The Phoenix Chronobiology Projects' legacy site; or
 * The home site of the project sponsor, the University of Minnesota's [Halberg Chronobiology Center, `https://halbergchronobiologycenter.umn.edu)`](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.

+This ability to reference sources outside the site is influenced by the activation of the [Privacy plug-in](#privacy).

 The ***Library*** automatically creates:

 1. *Archive* pages that list a subset of assets for a time interval.